Changelog

 View release →- Intel macOS native binary (

 relay-darwin-x64).
-GitHub deprecated themacos-13runner in 2026 and capacity collapsed — jobs targeting that label routinely queue for hours without starting.
+GitHub deprecated themacos-13runner in 2026 and capacity collapsed, so jobs targeting that label routinely queue for hours without starting.
 Intel-Mac users now fall through automatically toinstall.sh'suv tool installfallback; the curl one-liner still works on Intel Macs, it just takes the source path instead of a binary download.
 Apple Silicon, Linux x64, Linux arm64, and Windows x64 binaries are unaffected.
 Revisit when (if) we need cross-compile-from-arm64 to bring back the native binary. - The v0.6.0 release shipped without the Homebrew bump PR (the

 bump-homebrewjob depended on the cancelled darwin-x64 matrix entry).
 With darwin-x64 dropped from the matrix, v0.6.1 produces a clean Homebrew bump PR automatically, sobrew install bethvourc/tap/agent-relaynow works.